 Matt Bullin takes a look at our recent record against The GasShrewsbury Town will be looking for a third straight win over Bristol Rovers when they travel to the Memorial Stadium on Saturday.

-There have been a total of 59 meetings between the clubs and Rovers hold the historical edge having won the fixture 28 times to Town’s 17 wins and there have been 14 draws.
+There have been a total of 60 meetings between the clubs and Rovers hold the historical edge having won the fixture 28 times to Town’s 18 wins, while there have been 14 draws.

-Though in the most recent meeting between the sides came on Valentine’s Day in 2012.
-Town came out on top in the match, beating Rovers 1-0 at the Meadow thanks to an 86th minute winner from James Collins.
+Before then – the last game came on Valentine’s Day in 2012.
+Town came out on top in the match, beating Rovers 1-0 at the Greenhous Meadow thanks to an 86th minute winner from James Collins.

 However earlier in that season it was Rovers who won the fixture, beating Town 1-0 at the Memorial Stadium after an early Chris Zebroski strike.

 The 2006/07 season also saw the sides meet in the League Two Play-Offs Final.
 A day which Town fans will remember for all the wrong reasons at Rovers won 3-1 at Wembley.